Biography of Richard A. "Dick" Foreman

 In 2019 Foreman received a Leadership Award from The Broadcasters Foundation of America, reflecting his contributions to the industry.

-Frequently quoted in numerous media publications, Foreman was honored as a "Fifth Estater" in Broadcasting & Cable Magazine and was also highlighted by the editor of Radio & Records in a Publisher's Profile.
+Frequently quoted in numerous media publications, Foreman was honored as a “Fifth Estater” in Broadcasting & Cable Magazine.